-- (a) Establishing what acts and communications constitute a notice, sign or advertisement that public accommodation or real property will be refused, withheld from, or denied to any person or that discrimination will be made against the person because of race, religion, sex, marital status, color, national origin or, with respect to public accommodation, age. - (b) Establishing what inquiries in connection with employment and prospective employment express a limitation, specification or discrimination as to race, religion, color, sex, national origin or age. - (c) Establishing what inquiries in connection with employment and prospective employment soliciting information as to race, religion, color, sex, national origin or age are based on bona fide job qualifications. - (d) For internal operation and practice and procedure before the commissioner under this chapter. - (e) Covering any other matter required to carry out the purposes of this chapter. - (2) In adopting rules under this section the commissioner shall consider the following factors, among others: - (a) The relevance of information requested to job performance in connection with which it is requested. - (b) Available reasonable alternative ways of obtaining requested information without soliciting responses as to race, religion, color, sex, marital status, national origin or age. - (c) Whether a statement or inquiry soliciting information as to race, religion, color, sex, marital status, national origin or age communicates an idea independent of an intention to limit, specify or discriminate as to race, religion, color, sex, marital status, national origin or age. - (d) Whether the independent idea communicated is relevant to a legitimate objective of the kind of transaction which it contemplates. - (e) The ease with which the independent idea relating to a legitimate objective of the kind of transaction contemplated could be communicated without connoting an intention to discriminate as to race, religion, color, sex, marital status, national origin or age.
-[Formerly 659.103; 2003 c.521 §4]
+- 659A.805.
+(1) In accordance with any applicable provision of ORS chapter 183, the Commissioner of the Bureau of Labor and Industries may adopt reasonable rules: - (a) Establishing what acts and communications constitute a notice, sign or advertisement that public accommodation or real property will be refused, withheld from, or denied to any person or that the person will be unlawfully discriminated against because of race, color, religion, sex, sexual orientation, national origin, marital status, disability or: - (A) With respect to public accommodation, age. - (B) With respect to real property transactions, familial status or source of income. - (b) Establishing what inquiries in connection with employment and prospective employment express a limitation, specification or unlawful discrimination as to race, color, religion, sex, sexual orientation, national origin, marital status, age or disability.

+- (c) Establishing what inquiries in connection with employment and prospective employment soliciting information as to race, color, religion, sex, sexual orientation, national origin, marital status, age or disability are based on bona fide occupational qualifications. - (d) For internal operation and practice and procedure before the commissioner under this chapter. - (e) Covering any other matter required to carry out the purposes of this chapter. - (2) In adopting rules under this section the commissioner shall consider the following factors, among others: - (a) The relevance of information requested to job performance in connection with which it is requested. - (b) Available reasonable alternative ways of obtaining requested information without soliciting responses as to race, color, religion, sex, sexual orientation, national origin, marital status, age, disability, source of income or, with respect to real property transactions, familial status. - (c) Whether a statement or inquiry soliciting information as to race, color, religion, sex, sexual orientation, national origin, marital status, age, disability, source of income or, with respect to real property transactions, familial status, communicates an idea independent of an intention to limit, specify or unlawfully discriminate as to race, color, religion, sex, sexual orientation, national origin, marital status, age, disability, source of income or, with respect to real property transactions, familial status. - (d) Whether the independent idea communicated is relevant to a legitimate objective of the kind of transaction that it contemplates. - (e) The ease with which the independent idea relating to a legitimate objective of the kind of transaction contemplated could be communicated without connoting an intention to unlawfully discriminate as to race, color, religion, sex, sexual orientation, national origin, marital status, age, disability, source of income or, with respect to real property transactions, familial status.

 659A.810 Willful interference with administration of law and violation of orders of commissioner prohibited.
-(1) No person shall willfully resist, prevent, impede or interfere with the Commissioner of the Bureau of Labor and Industries or any authorized agents of the commissioner in the
+(1) No person shall willfully resist, prevent, impede or interfere with the Commissioner of the Bureau of Labor and Industries or any authorized agents of the commissioner in the performance of duty under this chapter or willfully violate an order of the commissioner.